 This year it will be 75 years ago that the international symbol of the Holocaust, concentration and extermination camp Auschwitz, was liberated.
 Artist Daan Roosegaarde was asked to create a special national work of art for this occasion.

 The Jewish custom is to place stones to honour the deceased, not flowers.
 Artist Daan Roosegaarde and his team of designers have used this as an inspiration for LEVENSLICHT.
 By using invisible ultraviolet light, the specially developed stones with fluorescent pigments can light up every few seconds, like a breath of light.
-The artwork with 104,000 luminescent stones will be exhibited on 16 January in Rotterdam, and then travel to 170 municipalities with a Holocaust history in the Netherlands.
+The artwork LEVENSLICHT was exhibited in Rotterdam, lighting up the banks of the river Maas.
+After that LEVENSLICHT was shared among more than 170 local municipalities with a Holocaust history in the Netherlands.
+Never before has the Holocaust been commemorated in so many places at the same time.

 LEVENSLICHT (Light of Life) makes people aware of the consequences that the Holocaust has had in many Dutch municipalities.
 Daan Roosegaarde: “It is an honor to be asked for this project.
 LEVENSLICHT is not a traditional static monument in which people are purely observers; it asks social participation.
 Light is life, light is hope: LEVENSLICHT."